vectorgrp/vector-vscode-vcast/README.md

   before building a new environment
 - Debugging is only supported for GNU compilers
 - LSE features for Class Instances have not yet been implemented
-- LSE featrures for TEST.FLOW have not been implemented
+- LSE features for TEST.FLOW have not been implemented
 - Deleting a test does not remove the TC annotations in the File Explorer pane

 ## Contributing